Skip to content

 Dr. Luis A. Buatois (University of Saskatchewan, Canada)

-Dr. Luis Buatois is a professor at the University of Saskatchewan (Canada) and one of the leading international authorities in ichnology.
-His work focuses on the study of trace fossils, paleoecology, and the interaction between organisms and substrates throughout geological time.
+Dr. Luis Buatois is a professor at the University of Saskatchewan (Canada) and a leading international authority in ichnology.
+His research focuses on trace fossils, paleoecology, and organism–substrate interactions through geological time.

-Dr. Buatois is widely recognized for his contributions to the development and refinement of the ichnofacies model, a fundamental conceptual framework for interpreting depositional environments based on trace fossil associations.
-Throughout his career, he has investigated the evolution of marine and continental benthic ecosystems, as well as changes in the ecological structure of communities across major geological transitions.
-His scientific production includes numerous articles and reference books in ichnology, and he has actively contributed to the integration of paleoecological data with sedimentology and stratigraphy.
-His research has advanced the understanding of biological responses to environmental events and climatic changes at geological scales.
+Dr. Buatois is widely recognized for his contributions to the development and refinement of the ichnofacies model, a fundamental conceptual framework for interpreting depositional environments based on trace fossil assemblages.
+Throughout his career, he has investigated the evolution of marine and continental benthic ecosystems, as well as changes in community ecological structure across major geological transitions.
+His scientific output includes numerous influential papers and reference books in ichnology, and he has played a key role in integrating paleoecological data with sedimentology and stratigraphy.
+His research has significantly advanced our understanding of biological responses to environmental events and climate change on geological timescales.

-The conference reflects his commitment to the critical review and updating of this paradigm, addressing its scope, limitations, and new perspectives in the study of past ecosystems.
+This lecture reflects his commitment to critically revising and updating this paradigm, addressing its scope, limitations, and new perspectives in the study of past ecosystems.

 Profile